TickTeam/guide-tt/ticktick_web_app/how_to_set_the_start_of_week.md

 1.Click the avatar in the upper-right hand corner of the screen to select “Settings”.

-2.in the “Preferences” section select the first day of the week.
+2.In the “Preferences” section select Sunday, monday, or Saturday as the first day of the week.

 <br />